 Surgical interventions are recommended in severe cases, with the area responsible for the epileptic seizures being removed.
 These present a high risk of complications, including loss of coordination, speech impairment and lack of balance.
 Specific diets, such as the ketogenic diet, and the stimulation of the vagus nerve might be used for symptom control.

-The CareClinic health app is constantly improved by a team of specialists so that you are able to manage your epileptic condition in an effective manner.
+CareClinic can be used as an Epilepsy Tracker.
+Which is constantly improved by a team of specialists so that you are able to manage your epileptic condition in an effective manner.
 With a pill reminder feature, health diary, and journal, the application is tailored to your needs and available free-of-charge (no built-in app purchases).
 Moreover, it has an attractive design and it is easy to use, regardless of age.

 These are the main benefits you will derive from using our app for epilepsy management: